Wandalen/wTools/module/move/unilang_instruction_parser/task/plan.md

 *   **Specification Reference:** N/A.
 *   **Steps:**
     1. Analyze the logic in `parse_single_instruction_from_rich_items` and `parse_multiple_instructions`.
-    2. Identify areas of unnecessary complexity, such as convoluted loops or state management.
+    2. Identify areas of unnecessary complexity, suchs as convoluted loops or state management.
     3. Refactor the code into smaller, more focused helper functions where appropriate.
     4. Improve variable names and add comments to clarify the logic of the parsing state machine.
     5. After each significant refactoring step, run the full test suite to ensure no regressions have been introduced.
-*   **Increment Verification:**
-    *   Execute `cargo test -p unilang_instruction_parser`.
-The command must pass.
-    *   A manual code review confirms that the logic in `parser_engine.rs` is clearer and easier to understand.
 *   **Commit Message:** "refactor(parser): Simplify and clarify parser engine logic"

 ##### Increment 5: Final Polish, Documentation, and Cleanup